fpvandoorn/LogicColloquiumTutorial/README.md

 ![Download](images/local1.png)

 * Open the folder `LogicColloquiumTutorial-master` that you just downloaded.
 * Open a terminal in this folder.
-On Windows it might look like this:
+How to do this depends a bit on your operating system.
+  On Windows you can do this by right-clicking an empty part of the folder, and clicking `Open in Terminal`.

 ![Open terminal](images/local2.png)